-- Cooperation between institutions/organisations dealing with culture (e.g. theatres, houses of culture/cultural centres, libraries, museums, galleries, music and art schools, etc.) for joint non-formal cultural learning and joint cultural competences development; - Sustainable promotion of contemporary arts and preservation of cultural heritage by developing networks/clusters, promoting professional exchange and multilingualism. - Cooperation resulting in developed, promoted and implemented joint cultural programs, events and festivals for tourists.
+- Cooperation between professional institutions/organisations dealing with culture (e.g. theatres, houses of culture/cultural centres, libraries, museums, galleries, music and art schools, etc.) for joint non-formal cultural learning and joint cultural competences development with special regard for the development of vulnerable and disadvantaged groups as target groups (e.g. women, people from families with low educational attainment, Roma, people with disabilities); - Sustainable promotion of contemporary arts and preservation of cultural heritage by developing networks/clusters, promoting professional exchange and multilingualism. - Cooperation resulting in developed, promoted and implemented joint cultural events and festivals for tourists.

-Joint management of information for tourism and cultural purposes information and marketing system management, launching marketing campaigns, operation of information centres, organizing trainings for employees in tourism sector, all bearing in mind existing information infrastructure and systems.
+Type of action 3.
+Joint management of information for tourism and cultural purposes operation of information centres, organizing trainings for employees in tourism sector, all bearing in mind existing information infrastructure and systems.